Category Archives: Saxe-Coburg and Gotha

 Friedrich Josias married one last time, on October 30, 1964, in Hamburg, Germany to Katrin Bremme.
 The couple had no children.
 His third wife Katrin survived him by twenty-three years, dying in 2011.

 In 1946, Friedrich Josias went to Stockholm, Sweden.
-There he stayed for a while with his elder sister Sibylla who was married to Prince Gustaf Adolf of Sweden, Duke of Västerbotten, the second in line to the Swedish throne after his father, the future King Gustaf VI Adolf.
+He stayed for a while with his elder sister Sibylla who was married to Prince Gustaf Adolf of Sweden, Duke of Västerbotten, the second in line to the Swedish throne after his father, the future King Gustaf VI Adolf.
 Prince Gustaf Adolf, the father of King Carl XVI Gustaf of Sweden, would have himself become King of Sweden had he not died tragically in an airplane crash in 1947.
 In Sweden, Friedrich Josias worked for Johnson Line AB, a Swedish shipping company.

 From 1958 – 1964, Friedrich Josias again worked for the Swedish shipping company Johnson Line AB, this time in Buenos Aires, Argentina.
 Upon his return to Germany, he first lived in Hamburg.
-Beginning in 1967, he spent his time in Coburg, now in Bavaria, Germany and Grein, Austria.
+Beginning in 1967, he spent his time in Coburg, now in Bavaria, Germany, and Grein, Austria.
 During the last years of his life, Friedrich Josias was in ill health and his son Andreas took over many of his duties.
 He died on January 23, 1998, in a hospital in Amstetten, Austria at the age of 79 and was buried in the family cemetery in the forest of Schloss Callenberg in Coburg, Bavaria, Germany.

 The Saxe-Coburg and Gotha family cemetery in the forest of Callenberg Castle; Credit – Wikipedia